This research guide refers to records of the Māori Land Court Te Kooti Whenua Māori.

 A few Minute Books are missing, there was sometimes confusion in the numbering, and not all Minute Books are sequential – two might be in use at the same time.
 Some sequences overlap, notably Ōtorohanga and Waikato.
 Judges’ Notebooks often cover a variety of places and regions, complementing a number of Minute Books.

 Getting copies of Minute Books

 We can provide hard-cover bound copies or loose-leaf unbound copies, depending on your preference.
 These are printed off-site and delivered to you, usually taking around three weeks.
 The cost is determined by the number of pages in each Minute Book – some range from 150 pages to 400 pages, so it can vary.
-Enquiries about this service, costs and delivery, can be made by filling out the contact form on our get help page.
+Enquiries about this service, costs and delivery, can be made by filling out the Ask an archivist contact form.

 Regional Minute Books Holdings

 The main regional groups of records are listed below, but not all the ‘extra’ Minute Books, nor some shorter sequences.